How Does LendingTree Get Paid?

 These rules are set out in the Tax Cut and Jobs Act (TCJA), which went into effect in 2018 and were made permanent when President Trump signed the One Big Beautiful Bill Act (OBBBA) into law in July 2025.

-Other mortgage loans covered under the same rules
+Other home loans covered under the same tax rules as home equity loans

 The home mortgage interest deduction also covers home equity lines of credit (HELOCs) and mortgages (including refinances) on primary and second homes, in addition to home equity loans.